 In this post, we will see what is Safe Mode in Windows and what are the different types of Safe Mode – like Safe Mode, Safe Mode with Networking & Safe Mode with Command Prompt and what they mean.

-When you start Windows in Safe Mode, the operating system only loads those minimum set of Drivers, files, and applications that are required for it to load.
+When you start Windows 11 or Windows 10 in Safe Mode, the operating system only loads those minimum set of Drivers, files, and applications that are required for it to load.

 There are three different types of Safe Mode: